url.vet

 Open source

-url.vet is dual-licensed.
-The community edition is AGPL-3.0, free to use, self-host, and modify.
-Any modified version served over a network must make its source code available.
+The community edition is licensed under AGPL-3.0.
+Free to use, self-host, and modify.
 Found a bug or want to contribute?
 Pull requests are welcome.

 Get in touch

-Feedback, false positives, partnership inquiries, or just saying hi.
+Feedback, false positives, or just to say hi.
 Reach out at [email protected].